andyglez/starcraft_model/README.md

 in a protected section will be accessible.

 > Private members of a base class are inherited by a subclass but are not accessible in subclass code.

+**Memory structure of inheritance**

+C++ supports multiple inheritance which forces to have a well-define structure of the class or there will be ambiguity at its own concept.

+A class is mainly a data container so its size in memory depends on its fields and members.
+Inheritance behaves like a wrapper for such data container inside another data container.
+In other words, a subclass is defined the same way, but now it contains all data of its parent class and it's own fields and members.

+> One way of not containing data from a parent class is what C++ call *virtual inheritance*

+With this structure there must be defined some rules for constructing objects:
+  * First, the constructor of any virtual base classes is called in the order in which the classes are inherited.
+  * Then the constructor for all non-virtual base classes is called in the order in which the classes are inherited.
+  * Next, the constructor for all member objects is called in the order in which the member objects appear in the class.
+  * Finally, the constructor of the class itself is called.

+There is, of course, a better and more complete tool for removing ambiguity when using multiple inheritance that is, referencing its code path or semantic path, although it isn't the most comfortable one.